grihabor/biopython/doc/Tutorial/chapter_cookbook.rst

-First, we need to use our alignment to get an alignment summary object, which we’ll assume is called ``summary_align`` (see section \ `3.1 <#sec:summary_info>`__) for instructions on how to get this.
+First, we need to use our alignment to get an alignment summary object, which we’ll assume is called ``summary_align`` (see section [sec:summary\_info]) for instructions on how to get this.
 Once we’ve got this object, calculating the information content for a region is as easy as:

 ::